 The total equipment cost for working out at home is around 500 bucks.

 Believe it or not, this equipment doesn’t take up much space.
 (The workout bench is very narrow and low to the ground.)
 It can easily fit into any small space in your living room or garage.
 Because I'm a bachelor, I put mine in my bedroom for a month 💯

 I should probably be using the 😞 emoji instead...

 At the 2 month mark on this program, you will need to begin going to the gym now since you'll require more heavy duty equipment.
 (Alternatively, you could choose to stop gaining muscle at the 2 month mark if you're not looking to get very big.
 You could then maintain the muscle you've already built just using your home equipment.)

 I always cite research when possible, but I don't blindly follow a study’s conclusions.
 (Not all studies are well designed.)
 For each topic, I try locating numerous studies then I read each with a skeptical eye.
 I experiment with the findings and compare them against alternative methods I test for several weeks.
 Throughout, I take muscle measurements to identify when something’s working for an extended period.

-The next page of this guide fully explains your nutritional requirements for gaining muscle.
+The next page of this handbook fully explains your nutritional requirements for gaining muscle.
 For now, let's just focus on the supplements.
 Both men and women should take supplements during prep week in order to get used to their taste and to develop the habit of taking them regularly.